Novelist David Fulmer said the fiction-writing class he has taught in Decatur for the past four years

 years when she saw a notice in the Georgia Bar Journal last winter announcing its annual fiction

 She wrote the story, "Out from Silence," in a month and submitted it.
-The story is based on a
+The story is based on a case

 "It was a real situation that was interesting for reasons not entirely legal.
-I took that and turned
+I took that and turned it

-town in rural Georgia and turned the young man into a "far more sympathetic character."
+in rural Georgia and turned the young man into a "far more sympathetic character."

 Writing the story inspired her to join the Atlanta Writers Club, where she heard about Fulmer's class.

-"If you have the creative gene—whatever it is, a germ perhaps—eventually you have to address
+"If you have the creative gene—whatever it is, a germ perhaps—eventually you have to address it.

-means of making money."
+of making money."

 "I did get lost in the world of lawyering," said Tolbert, who started law school at 30 after a